-The rnari are skilled elven warriors, the most respected and feared in the continent, and Catrin li Ternadon is no exception.
+Catrin is part of the rnari, one of the most respected and feared warrior sects on the continent.
 With a bloodline that has guarded the Raidt royalty since its inception, she is a rising prodigy in the sect: strong, fast, smart, and unquestionably loyal.

 Chapter One